 We continue to develop activities and materials in support of our mission of inspiration, tied to what Randy likes to call "Ability Awareness" - the idea that your response to overcome daunting challenges and not the challenges themselves is what defines you and others.
 True to our mission statement we attempt to lead by example for all those we reach with our life-changing positive messages.

 A: Our day-to-day operating costs are quite small; primarily costs for running our website, using online services to send out press releases, postage, some printing, and the like.
-We also reimburse NHAB for the cost of services they provide to our organization, largely accounting fees.
+We also reimburse Future in Sight for the cost of services they provide to our organization, largely accounting fees.

 A: After initial first-year startup costs, we operate at a mere 7% overhead with the balance of donations going directly to our two sponsored charities.
 This is less than our goal of administrative costs being no more than 10% of each donation.
-The balance supports our numerous programs, and our contributions to NHAB and Guiding Eyes for the Blind.
+The balance supports our numerous programs, and our contributions to Future in Sight and Guiding Eyes for the Blind.

 A: As with all operational costs, we intend to minimize the budget for active fund raising.
 Our special events (such as our annual Peak Potential Dinner and Auction) independently provide the revenue to support the event cost and generate significant additional funds towards the charitable mission.
 We proudly continue to maintain operational costs at 7%.

-A: NHAB is the New Hampshire Association for the Blind, an organization that provides support and rehabilitative services in every community in New Hampshire and bordering towns.
+A: Future in Sight is an organization that provides support and rehabilitative services in every community in New Hampshire and bordering towns.
 They were instrumental in helping Randy learn the skills of living without eyesight.
 Guiding Eyes for the Blind is one of the very few organizations in the US that raises and trains guide dogs, providing them at no cost to the blind.